pietrop/autoEdit_2_documentation/README.md

-# autoEdit 2 R&D Documentation for Developers `1.0.6`
+# autoEdit 2 R&D Documentation for Developers -`1.0.6` - Working Draft

 R&D Documentation for Developers for [autoEdit2](/www.autoEdit.io) `v1.0.6`  \(That does paper-editing\).